antony-jr/QArchive/docs/QArchiveDiskExtractor.md

 ---
-id: QArchiveExtractor
+id: QArchiveDiskExtractor
-title: Class QArchive::Extractor
+title: Class QArchive::DiskExtractor
-sidebar_label: QArchive::Extractor
+sidebar_label: QArchive::DiskExtractor
 ---

 The QArchive::Extractor class helps to extract archives that are supported by **libarchive**.